-Wlodzimierz Redzioch: Your Excellency, you are the head of an organization of the Catholic Church which has captured the attention of the media throughout the world.
+You are the head of an organisation of the Catholic Church which has captured the attention of the media througout the world.
 Unfortunately, as a rule they show a distorted picture of the organization.
 Could you tell us what Opus Dei is?

-Bishop Javier Echevarría: St Josemaría Escrivá de Balaguer often repeated that Opus Dei is "God's way for Christians who want to live as true Christians."
+Bishop Javier Echevarría: Saint Josemaría Escrivá de Balaguer often repeated that Opus Dei is "a Divine path for Christians who want to live as true Christians."
 The aim of Opus Dei members is not to do spectacular things.
 They are ordinary Christians who try to seek sanctity in their daily lives.
-Since the Prelature, a Church institution, consists of priests and laymen, that is, ordinary people, we feel comfortable in the world, among people, at work, in our families...
+Since the Prelature, a Church institution, consists of priests and laymen, i.e., ordinary people, we feel comfortable in the world, among people, at work, in our families...
 I will say even more: not only do we feel at ease in the world but we love the world, we love daily life with its thousands of obligations and tasks.
-One cannot be a Christian only in church, but one must be a Christian in the ordinary and prosaic affairs of daily life.
-One should lead a life of faith in God, of hope and love for all people - as the first Christians did and then every day becomes a holyday.
-This idea of the "greatness" of daily life is the core of St Josemaría's message, an ideal that, thanks to God, is shared by many people, including those who do not belong to Opus Dei.
+One cannot be a Christian only at church, but one must be a Christian in the ordinary and prosaic affairs of daily life.
+One should lead a life of faith in God, of hope and love for all people-as the first Christians did-and then every day becomes a holy day.
+This idea of the "greatness" of daily life is the core of St. Josemaría's message, an ideal that, thanks to God, is shared by many people, including those who do not belong to Opus Dei.

 Concerning the media's interest in the Prelature, I think that it results from the fact that there are so many persons who, through Opus Dei, are passionate about seeking a transcendent meaning in the reality in which we live.
-In a word, we are dealing with something that still 'draws' people to Christianity, as Benedict XVI has stressed on various occasions.
+In a word, we are dealing with something that still "draws" people to Christianity, as Benedict XVI has stressed on various occasions.

-W. Redzioch: Opus Dei is what is known as a personal prelature.
+Opus Dei is what is known as a personal prelature.
 We know well what religious congregations or institutes of consecrated life are, but most Catholics have no idea what "personal prelature" means.
 Could you explain this term to us?

-Bishop Javier Echevarría: A personal prelature is different from a religious congregation and from an institute of consecrated life.
+A personal prelature is different from a religious congregation and from an institute of consecrated life.
 It is a structure of the Catholic Church to which both priests and laity can belong and whose head is a prelate...

-W. Redzioch: So we can say that this structure is similar to the structure of a diocese with believers all over the world...
+So we can say that this structure is similar to the structure of a diocese with believers all over the world...

-Bishop Javier Echevarría: Not really, because a prelature does not pretend to be a particular or local Church.
-A much better comparison would be to a military ordinariate.
+Not really, because a prelature does not intend to be a particular Church.

+Perhaps it is better to compare it to a military ordinariate?